naitik-2006/Team-Blog/interriit.md

 - **Integration of RAPTOR with Pathway**: We integrated the entire RAPTOR pipeline using Pathway’s VectorStore.
 Given page-wise content, we apply the RAPTOR Clustering algorithm to form a hierarchical tree.
 A JSONL file is created where the "cluster summary" is the primary data field, and metadata includes "level" and "parent_id" for hierarchical information.

-### Dynamic Memory Cache Module

-To enhance retrieval efficiency, we built a **Dynamic Memory Cache Module**.
-For each retrieval query, we extract the top-k chunks most relevant to the query and synthetically generate utility queries based on the content present in each chunk.
-These queries are cross-referenced with the current query bank to eliminate redundancy.
-We then construct a dynamic memory cache using the **nmslib** library, preparing an HNSW (Hierarchical Navigable Small World) graph over the utility queries.
-This enables fast retrieval for future queries by checking the query bank for similar queries and providing direct access to the relevant chunk if a match is found.

 ## Interleaved Retrieval and Reasoning: A Novel Approach

 ![Interleaving approach iterating between retrieval and reasoning](images/interleaving.png)

 ### The Need for Interleaving

+Now, retrieval alone isn’t enough for complex legal and financial queries.
+Why?

+Basic RAG lacks **deduction and synthesis capabilities**—essential for handling multi-hop reasoning over long documents.
+Several reasoning paradigms have attempted to bridge this gap:

+- **Chain of Thought (CoT)**: Encourages step-by-step reasoning, breaking problems into intermediate logical steps.
+However, CoT follows a linear path, making it inefficient for multi-hop queries that require branching logic.
+- **Tree of Thought (ToT)**: Extends CoT by exploring multiple reasoning paths, akin to a decision tree.
+While more flexible, ToT introduces redundancy by retrieving unnecessary information and increases token usage, especially when a reasoning path leads to a dead end.

+#### Experimenting with Graph-Based Reasoning

+We also explored **graph-based reasoning** with **ROG (Reasoning on Graphs)**.
+While effective when working with structured knowledge graphs (KGs), it struggled with sparsity issues.
+Many LLM-driven KG generation techniques fail to capture implicit logical dependencies in financial and legal documents, limiting their reliability.

+#### Interleaving RAG Reasoning

-Traditional RAG systems perform retrieval and reasoning in separate steps, which is inefficient for complex multi-hop queries.
-Our system introduces a novel **interleaving RAG reasoning approach**, allowing LLMs to dynamically decide when to reason and retrieve.
-This approach enables the system to resolve multi-hop contextual queries more effectively.
+Traditional RAG systems separate retrieval and reasoning into distinct steps, leading to inefficiencies in complex multi-hop queries.
+Our system introduces a novel **interleaving RAG reasoning approach**, allowing LLMs to dynamically decide when to retrieve and when to reason.
+By integrating retrieval within the reasoning process, our approach eliminates redundant lookups, efficiently resolving multi-hop contextual queries.

 ### How Interleaving Works